mctinker/Map-Tasker/README.md

 `-p` to display a Profile's condition(s),
 `-c(type)=color_name`  define a specific color to 'type', where (type) is one of the following: Project Profile Task Action DisableProfile UnknownTask DisabledAction ActionCondition ProfileCondition LauncherTask Background     Example options: -cTask=Green -cBackground=Black
 `-ch`  color help: display all valid colors"

-Additonally, an optional OS X compiled version of this program has been provided via the dist.zip:
-- download the dist.zip
-- unzip dist.zip
-- To run MapTasker, simply double-click on `/dist/MapTasker/Maptasker`

 Note: this has not been tested on other MACs and I would be interested in hearing feedback (mikrubin@gmail.com) as to whether or not this is working.